rodneyshupe/Cookbook/Recipes/Sauces/QuickTartarSauce.rst

 Directions
 ----------

-Combine all ingredients in small bowl.
+Combine all ingredients in a small bowl.
 Cover with plastic wrap and refrigerate until flavours meld, about 15 minutes.

 Tartar Sauce with Dill